dhay3/GitBase/docs/SUPPORT.md

 Please first search existing issues or discussions (especially closed ones) that match your issue.

+When reporting a bug or feature request, please describe details as possible that predefined templates needed.
+If help needed or bug not sure, prefered to use [Disccussions](https://github.com/dhay3/GitBase/discussions) tab

 For urgent security issues, follow [SECURITY.md](https://github.com/dhay3/GitBase/blob/main/docs/SECURITY.md) and **do not** open a public issue.

-When reporting a bug, describe full details as possible that predifined templates needed.

-Any ideas come up or feature request, please use [Disccussions](https://github.com/dhay3/GitBase/discussions) tab.